 - Available to participating and non-participating health care professionals

-- 2017 Updates to Eligibility and Benefits EDI Transactions
+- Tips for Resolving Errors with 270/271 Eligibility and Benefits Transactions

-- Overcoming Barriers with 270/271 Eligibility and Benefits Transactions
+- Preferred Lab Tiering Benefits on Eligibility and Benefits 270/271 Transactions

 - Preventive Care Opportunity Information Included in EDI Responses for UnitedHealthcare Community Plan